nearform/the-micro-frontends-workshop/slides.md

 -- Set up a `Next.js application` (you can use the same application from step 2) on port `8080`.

--- Create a `LayoutBox` component that takes `children` in `components/nextjs-layout-box.js` file.
+-- Create a `LayoutBox` component that takes `children` in the `components/nextjs-layout-box.js` file.

--- Create a `Table` component that takes `data` object as props and renders an HTML table in `components/nextjs-table.js`.
+-- Create a `Table` component that takes a `data` object as props and renders an HTML table in `components/nextjs-table.js`.

 -- Expose both components as remotes.